UNC-Major-Lab/Fragment-Isotope-Distribution-Paper/README.md

 and the values we used for various parameters.

 ## Requirements
+(other version might work too, but this is what I used)
 1. CMake 2.8.3+
 2. MATLAB R2016a
 3. R 3.2.2
 4. Python 2.7.1
 5. OpenMS 2.1 (our custom fork, that includes the spline models. see below for instructions)
-6. gcc-4.8.1 and g++-4.8.1 (other version might work too, but that's what I used)
+6. gcc-4.8.1 and g++-4.8.1

 ## Build Instructions
 1. Build our version of OpenMS 2.1